lcolladotor/lcolladotorsource/content/home/teaching.md

 ## 2016

 1. Biostatistics and Stata instructor at a [workshop for Kandahar University Faculty](http://lcolladotor.github.io/kandahar), organized by Johns Hopkins University.
-1. Invited instructor for the [Genomeeting 2016](http://www.genomeeting.com/) course biostat INMEGEN, Mexico City, Mexico.
+1. Invited instructor for the [Genomeeting 2016](http://www.genomeeting.com/) course taught at INMEGEN, Mexico City, Mexico.

 # JHBSPH